ogonzal87/yolko/README.md

 ##How to use Yolko
 Yolko has two views; one for the attendees and one for the presenter.
 To test Yolko just launch <a href="https://imyolko.firebaseapp.com/">the project</a>.
 You can also open multiple tabs to simulate multiple attendees.

-Make sure you also go to this URL (https://imyolko.firebaseapp.com/#/results.)
-This is the presenter view or dashboard and is hidden from the attendees.
+Make sure you also go to this URL: https://imyolko.firebaseapp.com/#/results.
+This is the presenter view or Dashboard and is hidden from the attendees.
-Anything that happens in the attendees views will be reflected in the presenter view or dashboard in REAL TIME.
+Anything that happens in the attendees views will be reflected in the presenter view or Dashboard in REAL TIME.
 Check it out!
 Is pretty cool.

+<a href="https://imyolko.firebaseapp.com/">LAUNCH ATTENDEE VIEW</a>
+<a href="https://imyolko.firebaseapp.com/results">LAUNCH PRESENTER VIEW</a>

 ##Technologies Used

 * AngularJS 1.3.14
 * Firebase (AngularFire)
 * Javascript
-* _UnderScore
+* _UnderScore.js
 * HTML5
 * CSS3
 * Twitter Bootstrap